Juan Carlos Castilla (marine biologist)

-Juan Carlos Castilla Zenobi (Chile 1940) is a marine biologist.
+Juan Carlos Castilla Zenobi (born in Chile, 1940) is a marine biologist.
 He received his PhD from the University of Wales.
 Since 1965, he has been a faculty member at the Pontificia Universidad Católica de Chile.
 In 1985, he published a paper on a study which focused on a part of the Chilean coastline from which humans had been excluded.
 He is a recipient of the 1996 TWAS Prize and the 2011 Ramon Margalef Prize in Ecology.